flukejones/room4doom/README.md

 - Music
 - Shooting
 - Item pickup and use
-- 98% of gameplay (Need to do Doom II demons then it's done)
+- 99% of gameplay (Need to do Doom II boss and pain elemental then it's done)

 **Some of the improvements I've made (so far):**

 - BSP used for collisions (Doom used the blockmap)
 - BSP used for aiming, shooting, and LoS (Doom used the blockmap)
 - Floats instead of fixed-point (this may cause slight behaviour changes)
+- Hi-Res mode

 ## TODO: